Tigers Spring Training

 Unique ballpark fare

 Your taste buds will love the Lakeland concession stands.
 The Little Caesars Pizza stand is a natural fit, given that Tigers owner Mike Ilitch owns the pizza chain.
-A tuna sandwich and turkey burger is on the ballpark menu, in addition to the regular hamburgers, hot dogs, Italian sausages and grilled chicken sandwiches that are found at the six-sided hut on the first base concourse.
-In 2009, a stand set up on the third base concourse served up some of the most sumptuous pulled pork, baked beans and potato salad ever found inside a ballpark.
-The same stand in 2010 eliminated the side items but added BBQ nachos.
-The nearby Canteen has the best bottled beer selection in the stadium, which serves Bud and Bud Light on draft.
-Fountain drinks were long provided by Coca-Cola, but pouring rights now belong to Pepsi.
+A brat with sauerkraut and turkey burger is on the ballpark menu, in addition to the regular hamburgers, hot dogs and grilled chicken sandwiches that are found at the eight-sided hut on the first base concourse.
+Specialty stands set up throughout the back of the main concourse are the place to find a whole bunch of not normal ballpark food.
+Long prominent among them is the stand standing on the third base concourse that serves up big turkey legs along with pulled pork and BBQ nachos.
+The rest of the rotation can change yearly, with 2015 seeing the introduction of a booth hawking Flint-style Coney Island dogs.
+The craft beer bar on the first base side concourse has the best non-tap beer selection in the stadium, which serves a small variety of typical or otherwise popular selections on draft (think Miller Lite and Yuengling Lager).
+Fountain drink pouring rights belong to Pepsi.

 Ballpark Area Info